MariosGkMeng/Straightforward-Obsidian2Latex/README.md

+Some recent updates (will write them in the ReadMe soon)
-(made some recent updates on the interface so that you don't have to trigger it using Python.
-Will write it in the ReadMe soon)
+- on the interface so that you don't have to trigger it using Python
+- you can pure latex commands within the obsidian files and they will not be touched by the translator

 # Please cite the following if you use it for publishable work (i.e., if you write your paper in Obsidian, and use this code to print to Latex)
 ```
 @misc{MariosGkionisObsidian2Latex,